Scott Steiner: World Championship Wrestling (1989–1992)

 Rechsteiner, under the ring name Scott Steiner, debuted in World Championship Wrestling (WCW) during a backstage interview at Chi-Town Rumble, later accompanying his brother Rick to the ring as he lost the NWA World Television Championship to Mike Rotunda.
 Scott would begin wrestling in singles bouts on WCW programming before the Steiners began teaming together.
 The Steiners lost their first high-profile bout to Kevin Sullivan & Rotunda at Clash of the Champions VII but defeated them in a rematch at the Great American Bash 1989.
 The Steiners also competed in the "King of the Hill" two-ring battle royal earlier in the show but were unsuccessful.

 During this time, the Steiners were managed by Missy Hyatt and often brought their pitbull Arnold to the ring.
 Rick nervously began a relationship with a shy fan named "Robin Green" who eventually received a make-over and transformed into Woman.
 Green was responsible for tripping up Scott at Clash of the Champions VIII and costing the Steiners the NWA World Tag Team Championship as well as luring Scott into a parking lot assault by Sullivan and her new masked tag team, Doom.
-Doom, with Woman in their corner, would defeat the Steiners at Halloween Havoc '89 after Woman interfered.
+Doom, with Woman in their corner, defeated the Steiners at Halloween Havoc '89 after Woman interfered.

 On November 1, 1989, in Atlanta, Georgia, The Steiner Brothers defeated The Fabulous Freebirds (Michael Hayes and Jimmy Garvin) for the NWA World Tag Team Championship.
 They held the title for over five months before losing it to Doom (Butch Reed and Ron Simmons) in Washington, D.C., at Capital Combat.
 The Steiner Brothers defeated The Midnight Express (Bobby Eaton and Stan Lane) for the NWA United States Tag Team Championship on August 24, in East Rutherford, New Jersey.
 During their title reign, WCW withdrew from the National Wrestling Alliance (in January 1991) and the title was renamed the WCW United States Tag Team Championship.
-The Steiner Brothers competed in a WarGames match at WrestleWar 1991, which received a five-star rating from The Wrestling Observer.
+The Steiner Brothers competed in a WarGames match at WrestleWar 1991.
 After winning the WCW World Tag Team Championship on February 18, they vacated the United States Tag Team Championship, on February 20.
 After they won the IWGP Tag Team Championship from Hiroshi Hase and Kensuke Sasaki at the WCW/New Japan Supershow on March 21, announcers began referring to them as "Triple Crown Champions".